 \section{Audiovisual Affective Datasets}

 The availability of large-scale corpora comprising affect manifestations that are elicited through appropriate stimuli is a necessity for affect modelling.
-Creating datasets that are annotated with reliable affect information is, therefore, instrumental to the field of affective computing at large.
+Creating datasets that are annotated with reliable affect information is, therefore, instrumental to the field of AC at large.
 In this section we review representative affective corpora that rely on audiovisual elicitors and discuss the contribution of AGAIN to the current list of datasets that are enriched with affect labels.
 Table \ref{tab:datsets} presents the outcome of our survey\footnote{N/A indicates where the category is ``not-applicable'' (e.g. there are no participants when third-party videos are used) and UNK indicates if an attribute is ``unknown''.}.
-We follow a \emph{systematic} approach for reviewing the state of the art in affective corpora and examine the following factors that distinguish the surveyed datasets: the \emph{mode}, \emph{type} of the provided elicitors, the number of possible elicitor \emph{items}, and overall size of the available \emph{video} database (see second to fifth column of Table \ref{tab:datsets}), the \emph{number} of participants and their recorded \emph{modalities} (see columns six and seven of Table \ref{tab:datsets}), the annotation protocol in terms of the \emph{mode} and \emph{type} of the annotation (see columns eight and nine of Table \ref{tab:datsets}), the affective \emph{labels} (see column ten of Table \ref{tab:datsets}), and finally the number of \emph{annotators} and number of \emph{tasks} each annotator had to complete (see the eleventh and twelfth column of Table \ref{tab:datsets}).
+We follow a \emph{systematic} approach for reviewing the state of the art in affect corpora and examine the following factors that distinguish the surveyed datasets: the \emph{interactivity} and the \emph{type} of the provided elicitors, the number of possible elicitor \emph{items}, and the overall size of the available \emph{video} database (see second to fifth column of Table \ref{tab:datsets}), the \emph{number} of participants and their recorded \emph{modalities} (see columns six and seven of Table \ref{tab:datsets}), the annotation protocol in terms of \emph{perspective} and \emph{type} of annotation (see columns eight and nine of Table \ref{tab:datsets}), the affect \emph{labels} (see column ten of Table \ref{tab:datsets}), and finally the number of \emph{annotators} (if different from the number of participants and/or not self-reported) and number of \emph{tasks} each annotator had to complete (see the last two columns of Table \ref{tab:datsets}).